Enable IOC Communication from Digital Risk Protection (Threat Command) to the Device

 temporary placeholder

 Some devices have device details that are the same for all IOC groups.
-These details are copied from Threat Command to the management console of the device.
+These details are copied from Digital Risk Protection (Threat Command) to the management console of the device.

 The following figure illustrates the details for a device (replace [APPLIANCE IP/URL] with the real IP address or URL):